d-guo/danielguo.dev/_blogposts/archive/karl-popper-philosophy-of-science.md

 ---
-title: Karl Popper's Philosophy of Science [archived]
+title: Karl Popper's Philosophy of Science
 author: Daniel Guo
 excerpt: What is science?
 What distinguishes it from psuedoscience?
 Philosopher Karl Popper believed that the answer boils down to falsifiability.
 posted: Dec.
 16 2019